You can do these flexibility exercises at home to help improve your health and mobility.

 - Repeat with your right arm.

-Good for loosening tight calf muscles.
+This stretch is good for loosening tight calf muscles.

 - Repeat with the opposite leg.